mantidproject/mantid/docs/source/interfaces/muon_results_tab.rst

 outputted to the results table

 **Fit function selection** This drop down menu filters the selection box by fit function.
-Only fits with the same function can be output together
+Only fits with the same function can be output together.

 **Search bar** The search bar can be used to find (Include) or filter out (Exclude) fit functions by name.